History of anime: 2000s

 Before the massive boom from companies like Funimation and Adult Swim, viewing or even obtaining anime in the United States was quite difficult due to the market value and low interest in the country, and many broadcasting companies would not air anime.
 This was due to a number of factors, one of which was getting the show translated.
 Anime is often dubbed over with English voices for Western audiences.
 However in the early 1990s, when anime was first stating to become popular internationally, dubbing was rare.
 Many fans of the genre would translate the show themselves and would post them online for others to view; these are called fansubs.
 This trend would continue until September 2, 2001, when the show Cowboy Bebop first aired on the broadcasting network Adult Swim and was the first anime to be broadcast on live television.
 The show was an instant success with its only issue being its late air time, meaning that the audience was smaller than usual.

 In addition to these experimental trends, the 2000s were also characterized by an increase of moe-style art and bishōjo and bishōnen character design.
 There was a rising presence and popularity of genres such as romance, harem and slice of life.

 Anime based on eroge and visual novels increased in popularity in the 2000s, building on a trend started in the late 1990s by such works as Sentimental Journey (1998) and To Heart (1999).
 Examples of such works include Green Green (2003), SHUFFLE!
 (2006), Kanon (2002 and 2006), Fate/Stay Night (2006), Higurashi no Naku Koro ni (2006), Ef: A Tale of Memories (2007), True Tears (2008), and Clannad (2008 and 2009).

 Many shows have been adapted from manga and light novels, including popular titles such as Yu-Gi-Oh!
 Duel Monsters (2000), Inuyasha (2000), Naruto and its sequel series Naruto Shippuden (2002 and 2007 respectively), Fullmetal Alchemist and its more faithful adaptation Fullmetal Alchemist: Brotherhood (2003 and 2009 respectively), Monster (2004), Bleach (2004), Rozen Maiden (2005), Aria the Animation (2005), Shakugan no Shana (2005), Pani Poni Dash!
 (2005), Death Note (2006), Mushishi (2006), Sola (2007), The Melancholy of Haruhi Suzumiya (2006), Lucky Star (2007), Toradora!
-(2008), K-On!
+(2008), Soul Eater (2008), K-On!
 (2009), Bakemonogatari (2009), and Fairy Tail (2009); these shows typically lasted several years and garnered large fanbases.
 Nevertheless, original anime titles continue to be produced with the same success.